Australian Open: Ankita Raina Enters Record Books With a Spot in Grand Slam Main Draw

-India’s top-ranked women’s singles Tennis player – Ankita Raina created history on Sunday as became only the third woman from the country tennis player to secure a place in the main draw of a Grand Slam.
+India’s top-ranked women’s singles Tennis player – Ankita Raina created history on Sunday as became only the fifth woman player from the country in Open Er to secure a place in the main draw of a Grand Slam.
 Ankita has made the cut for the women’s doubles event in the year’s first Slam – Australian Open.
 The Grand Slam starts at Melbourne Park on Monday.
 After missing out on the women’s singles main draw, she still had a chance to qualify as a ‘lucky loser’ till the completion of the first round, but the 28-year-old realised a long-time dream when she signed up with Romania’s Mihaela Buzarnecu and earned a direct entry.
 Also Read - Australian Open 2021 Live Streaming Details: When And Where to Watch Aus Open Tennis Grand Slam on TV

 The braveheart, who played a key role in the Indian Fed Cup team’s tremendous progress, said although singles hold a different significance, making the doubles too is special.
 “It’s first main draw of a Grand Slam, so singles or doubles, I will take it.
 It’s special.
 Years of hard work, toil and now I am there.
 Not only my hard work but blessings and support of countless people have brought me here, I can’t forget that,” Ankita quoted by PTI moments after getting confirming her entry.
 Also Read - Australian Open 2021: Players, Coaches Asked to Isolate After Worker Tests Positive For Coronavirus